HanwenZhu/tictactoe-player/README.md

 Some of this code is not well-written.
 But I'm not planning on improving it significantly.

-I think the decay rate is too high.
-It remains ~0.3 at the end of 10000 plays.
-You may set it lower.
-Or you may set the number of games for training higher.
-Or both.
+You can set the decay rate higher and the number of games for training higher for better performance.
+You can also explore more frequently.